- Migration from Wordpress or Drupal 7

 - Tags import for K2

-- Tags import for com_content (ads them as meta keywords)
+- Tags import for com_content (ads them as meta keywords) (on joomla 3.0 it uses the default tags component)

 - Keeps the relations between categories (nested categories) and content.
 The content is created by the same users as in wordpress/drupal